Black Friday Android phone deals: Samsung, OnePlus, Google, more | ZDNet

 ZDNet's Matthew Miller called the Samsung Galaxy Z Fold 3 "an innovative engineering marvel" when he first unfolded it back in August.
 For a limited time, Samsung has its latest foldable on sale for just $1549.99 ($250 off).
 That's the lowest price that we've seen since its debut back in August.
 The phone also comes bundled with the Samsung Galaxy Buds 2 and a wireless charger, adding up to $400 in total savings.

 At launch, the OnePlus 9 Pro -- though stocked with flagship features and hardware, was hard to justify buying at $1,069.
-If you've been on the fence, Best Buy has a deal that may finally get you off of it.
-For a limited time, the retailer has the OnePlus 9 Pro at just $799.99 ($270 off).
+If you've been on the fence, Amazon has a deal that may finally get you off of it.
+For a limited time, the retailer has the OnePlus 9 Pro at just $899.99 ($170 off).
 The device comes unlocked, 5G-ready, and with 256GB of onboard storage.

 Moto G Power (2021) 64GB for $179.99